Tag: mindfulness

 Mindfulness — it’s a word that’s become pretty trendy lately, right?

 It seems like there’s a bit of a stigma around calling yourself a mindful person these days.
-As if saying you’re a mindful mother (or parent) means people expect you to bake only organic goods, wear dungarees, have an allotment (I actually did have one once 🤣), and never drop the F-bomb or enjoy a few too many glasses of wine.
+As if saying you’re a mindful mother (or parent) means people expect you to bake only organic goods, wear dungarees, have an allotment (I actually did have one once, and I definitely own a pair of dungarees, but still! 🤣), and never drop the F-bomb or enjoy a few too many glasses of wine.

-I’m here to tell you — that’s a load of crap.
+I’m here to tell you — that’s a load of rubbish and quite frankly, unrealistic.

 So, What Is Mindfulness, Really?